LegendSumeet/eventapp/README.md

    ```
 4. Create a pull request against the `main` branch.
 5. Our team will review your pull request, provide feedback, and merge it once it's ready.

-## Special Note

-#IWOC2024

----

-Ensure you replace `your-username` with your actual GitHub username and update the feature descriptions accordingly.
-This format provides a clear and structured overview of the project, making it easier for contributors and users to understand and navigate.